DanGOTO100/AWS-KMS-Workshop/Section-4-Monitoring-AWS-KMS.md

 ![alt text](/res/S4F1.png)
 <**Figure-1**>

 If you open any of the request in the list,  you will have further details of the operation that took place and.
-For example take a look at the "**User name**" responsible for the requests and write it down, we will use it later.
+For example take a look at the "**User name**" value responsible for the requests and write it down, we will use it later.
 These parameters provides us with a full view of who, what, how and when an operation took place.

 In CloudTrail you can not only filter by event names on AWS KMS operations.
 There are other filter parameters that you can use.
 For example, you can use filtering by "**Event source**", that would allow you understand which AWS service has made request.

 The filter parameter "**User name**" allows you to filter by the identity of the user referenced in the event.
 Another useful parameter is the "**AWS Access Key**".
 With it, you can filter by the AWS access key ID that was used to sign the request.
 If the request was made with temporary credentials, the access key ID of the temporary credential is what will show up as the access key.

-AWS KMS produces a long list of other operations that are due to be filtered in CloudWatch.
-We have seen the filtering with "**GenerateDataKey**".

 Now let's try to set up a new filter by "**User Name**" attribute.
 For the attribute value, use the same "**User name**" that you have obtained in one of the request listed when you filtered by "**GenerateDataKey**" Event name.
 You should obtain a full list of AWS KMS operations performed by the user.
 Also other logged operations in other services, if the user has made any.
+An example in figure below:

 ![alt text](/res/S4F15.png)
 <**Figure-2**>

 You can filter by many other parameters to collect all needed information to audit AWS KMS usage.
 A list of AWS KMS events that can be displayed in CloudTrail can be checked in this part of the [AWS KMS Documentation](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html).